Autumn Moor Grass

 Hardiness Zone: 4a

-Autumn Moor Grass' attractive grassy leaves are steel blue in color.
+Autumn Moor Grass' attractive grassy leaves are steel blue in color on a plant with a spreading habit of growth.
 The foliage often turns bluish-green in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Autumn Moor Grass is an herbaceous evergreen perennial grass with a ground-hugging habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and should not require much pruning, except when necessary, such as to remove dieback.
 It has no significant negative characteristics.

 Autumn Moor Grass is recommended for the following landscape applications;